pattonsgirl/Fall2020-CEG2350/Labs/Lab01/README.md

 ### Part 2 Lab Report Questions:
 1. How do you exit `vim`?
 (1 pt)
+2. Write the full (absolute) path to your key file and the command(s) you used to find it.
+(1 pt) **Useful Commands: `pwd, ls, cd`**
 2. Write the command you used to `ssh` in to your AWS environment.
-(4 pts) `ssh` into your AWS environment for the questions below.
+(2 pts) `ssh` into your AWS environment for the questions below.
 Provide the command(s) used to find your answers.
 3. Read `/etc/*-release`.
 What is the PRETTY_NAME of the Operating System?
 (1 pt)
 4. Find out what default shell we are using.
 Hint, read `/etc/passwd` (1 pt)
     * A guide on what is in [/etc/passwd](http://www.linfo.org/etc_passwd.html)

+## Part 3 - Git Fidgetting
+1. Create or sign in to your [github](https://github.com/) account.
+2. Create a new Repository with a name of your choice.
+I recommend `Fall2020-CEG2350`.
+    * Set it to Private (you can change this in the future).
+    * Check the box to Initialize this repository  with a README
+    * Click Create Repository
+3. In your github repository, select Code (green button).
+It should say "Clone with HTTPS".
+Copy the URL to your clipboard.
+4. Go to your AWS Educate environment.
+5. Create a folder called `git` and change into the folder.
+6. Use the `git` command to `clone` your repository.

+### Part 3 Lab Report Questions:
+1. Write the command you used to clone your repository.
+(2 pts)

 ## Submission
 Upload your file named Lab01-LastName.txt to the Pilot Dropbox.